 Do not allow laser radiation to enter the eye by viewing direct or reflected laser energy.

-CO2 laser radiation can be reflected from metallic objects even though the surface is darkened.
+CO, laser radiation can be reflected from metallic objects even though the surface is darkened.
 Direct or diffuse laser radiation can inflict severe corneal injuries leading to permanent eye damage or blindness.
-All personnel must wear eye protection suitable for 9.3- $10.6~\mu m$ CO2 radiation when in the same area as an exposed laser beam.
+All personnel must wear eye protection suitable for CO, radiation, e.g. 9.3-10.6 μm when in the same area as an exposed laser beam.

 Eye wear protects against scattered energy but is not intended to protect against direct viewing of the beam-never look directly into the laser output aperture or view scattered laser reflections from metallic surfaces.

 Enclose the beam path whenever possible.
-Exposure to direct or diffuse CO2 laser radiation can seriously burn human or animal tissue, which may cause permanent damage.
+Exposure to direct or diffuse CO, laser radiation can seriously burn human or animal tissue, which may cause permanent damage.

-This product is not intended for use in explosive, or potentially explosive, atmospheres.
+This product is not intended for use in explosive, or potentially explosive, atmospheres!

 Materials processing with a laser can generate air contaminants such as vapors, fumes, and/or particles that may be noxious, toxic, or even fatal.
 Material Safety Data Sheets (MSDS) for materials being processed should be thoroughly evaluated and the adequacy of provisions for fume extraction, filtering, and venting should be carefully considered.
 Review the following references for further information on exposure criteria: